Cinnamon Roll Waffles

 Instructions

-• In a large mixing bowl, add your dry ingredients.
-Add your egg whites and the rest of your ingredients, and whisk very well, until no clumps remain.
-Let the batter sit for 10 minutes, to thicken.
+• In a large mixing bowl, add the coconut flour, sugar, cinnamon, and baking powder.
+Add your egg whites, milk, Greek yogurt, and coconut oil and whisk very well until no clumps remain.
+Let the batter sit for 10 minutes to thicken.
 If the batter is too thick, add a dash more milk.

 • Heat waffle iron and once hot, pour the batter and cook until crispy.
 Repeat until all the batter is used up.